Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 Treatment

-V veterinary dermatology There are many drugs for itching in atopic dermatitis:
+IN veterinary dermatology There are many drugs for itching in atopic dermatitis:

-2. methylprednisolone - 0.4-0.8 mg / kg;
+2. methylprednisolone – 0.4-0.8 mg/kg;

-3. dexamethasone - 0.05-0.1 mg / kg, every two days;
+3. dexamethasone – 0.05-0.1 mg/kg, once every two days;

-4. triamcinolone - 0.05-0.1 mg / kg, once every two or three days;
+4. triamcinolone – 0.05-0.1 mg/kg, once every two or three days;

 7. other anti-itch drugs: cyclosporine, misoprostol, pentoxifylline, fluoxetine.

-Most alternative means are:
+Most by alternative means are:

 • corticosteroids;